Is the Batting Used in a T-shirt Quilt Important to It's Quality?

 100% polyester battings bunch up over repeated washings.
 Eventually, your quilt will have lumps of batting and areas without batting.

 If you plan on really using your quilt, it needs to be tough.
 A needled punched 80%cotton/20%poly batting is tough stuff.
 It’s difficult to tear.
 It stays where you put it.
 It will last.
 How do we know?
-We've got quilts that are 30 years old that were used and washed every weekend for years.
+We've have T-shirt quilts that are over 30 years old that were used and washed every weekend for years.

 The batting used in a T-shirt quilt is important!
 It will influence the look, feel and life of your quilt.